A Path Worth Maintaining

 Wow, ok.

-I’d actually felt relieved when he said that.
+I’d felt relieved at that.

-All to say: showing up for yourself isn’t always glamorous.
-It doesn’t look like or feel like it, either.
-But if you won’t, just know that nobody else will.
-And I don’t mean that in some platitude-laden, pick yourself up by your bootstraps way.
-You don’t need to be a project (unless you want to be).
-You can find plenty of things to fix if you look for them.
-And there’s a time and a place for that, sure… but the best stuff in life seems to come from maintaining a few very important things rather than from trying to fix everything you can find.
+You can find plenty of things to fix if you go looking for them.
+There’s a time and a place for that, sure… but the best stuff in life seems to come from routinely doing a few very important things well, rather than from trying to fix everything you can find.
+That means both setting your own conditions, and responding to the ones you can’t control.

 onward.